mrismanaziz/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.